BenchLab-io/BENCHLAB.PythonSample/README.md

 # How to use this script with your BENCHLAB hardware
 Read the detailed blog post at : https://benchlab.io/blogs/technical/using-the-benchlab-python-example-code

+## Requirements
+- Python3
+- SerialPort Module

+Some systems might have extra requirements.

+## Compatibility
+While Python should allow for cross-platform and users had success running this script on Windows 10/11, Linux (Ubuntu 24.02 LTS) & Mac OS (Sonoma 14.5), there is no guarantee this will work.

 # FAQ
 - How to report a bug?
 > Use the Issue tab on this repo and provide as many information incl. computer OS + version / USB Port used on your computer / BENCHLAB and the command line you are trying to use.

 # Changelog
-All changelog will be available on the release page.
+All changelog are available on the release page.

 # Disclaimer
 The Benchlab Team's goals are to provide a reliable and good user experience, keep in mind that bugs & limitations can still be present.